 South Fork Ross Creek Trail is a 6.5 mile lightly trafficked out and back trail located near Troy, Montana that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking and is accessible from April until September.
+The trail is primarily used for hiking and is best used from April until September.
 Dogs are also able to use this trail.

 Nice Day hike...couple of small water crossings.
 One of the water crossings across a pretty large fallen tree as your bridge about 10 ft over the water.
 There is a deep gorge just shy of reaching the falls.
 Beautiful place to rest for lunch/snack.
 The first part of the hike is through the Ross Creek Cedars which is very easy open trail (great for kids).
 The hike up to the falls takes about 3 hours from the parking lot and about half that returning.
 After leaving the bottom part of the trail, depending on how fast you proceed, there is a pretty steep section with the rest of the trail of moderate intensity which is why I rated it moderate overall.

 This hike goes through an old growth cedar ecosystem.
 It is a easy 2.8 miles to the first main creek crossing from the Ross Creek Cedars parking lot.
 After crossing the creek it is a short distance to the junction of trail 321 and 142..
 Trail 321 heads up the south fork to the water fall.
 The last section is pretty steep and the tread reworked this summer.
 You go through a section that burned in 2015.
 The crew did a lot of work and a great job.
 I would rate the waterfall a 6 of 10.
 It is probably more spectacular earlier in the season.
 I had 4 miles on my gps to the water fall from the parking lot.